Cancer, Dietitian Blog, MNT Guidelines, Patient Blog | Apr 12 2022

 Introduction1,2

 The theory behind the neutropenic diet was first introduced in the 1960s.
 As a part of the treatment strategy for immunocompromised oncology patients, the goal was to eliminate foods that may increase exposure to harmful bacteria or organisms.
-The neutropenic diet is also known as the low bacterial, low microbial, and the immunosuppressed diet.
+The neutropenic diet is also known as the low bacterial, low microbial, and immunosuppressed diet.

-In recent years, the data to support use of the neutropenic diet have all but disappeared, causing most clinicians to move away from this restrictive diet.
+In recent years, the data to support the use of the neutropenic diet have all but disappeared, causing most clinicians to move away from this restrictive diet.
 However, there are new diet recommendations to help navigate food safety and a balanced diet in patients with leukopenia.

 What is leukopenia?3,4